HTTP-RPC/Kilo/README.md

 The `Empty` annotation can be used to indicate that a service method does not accept a body.
 It is only required for empty `POST` or `PUT` requests (`GET` and `DELETE` requests are inherently empty).
 Handlers for `POST` requests submitted as form data must include this annotation.

+Body parameters of type `Void` indicate that the handler itself will be responsible for decoding the request content.
+See [this](#request-and-repsonse-properties) section for more information.

 ### Return Values
 Return values are converted to JSON as follows: